The mountain of acronyms used in ecommerce marketing can make your head spin, but MER is one of the most important to understand.

 With this data, you can set goals for how you want the percentage of your revenue to fall.

-- Benchmark your efficiency against other brands – MER is well-documented and benchmarked.
+MER is well-documented and benchmarked.
 You can easily compare your MER against other brands in your exact space and even target market.
 This will provide insights into your ability to compete with other brands in terms of advertising and customer acquisition.
-When comparing, ensure the comparison is using the same MER formula.
+When comparing, ensure the comparison is using the same MER formula. - Identify trends.

-- Identify trends – You can now easily see over time if your overall efficiency for all your media spend is going up or down.
-Look at it in 6- and 12-month periods to account for seasonality.
-If it’s going down, make sure it’s intentional meaning you are pushing (experimenting, trying new channels, etc) or are trying to maximize absolute revenue and profit to the point of diminishing returns.
-If it’s going up, great job, you are maximizing your return on dollars.
+If it’s going up, great job, you’re maximizing your returns.
 However, be sure to understand when it’s too high.
 A really high MER can indicate you are underspending and not maximizing your revenue and new customer potential.
-This is where you should dig deeper into ROAS and break-even models.
+This is where you should dig deeper into ROAS and break-even models. - Identify inefficiencies in your overall marketing budget.

-- Identify inefficiencies in your overall marketing budget – Imagine you discover that your advertising efforts over the last quarter have only produced a 2x ratio ($2 generated for every dollar spent).
-This discovery should prompt you to rethink your entire media and marketing budgets.
+Imagine you discover that your advertising efforts over the last quarter have only produced a 2x ratio ($2 generated for every dollar spent).
+This discovery should prompt you to rethink your entire media and marketing budgets. - Enhance customer acquisition and retention strategies.

-- Enhance customer acquisition and retention strategies – If you have specific numbers on marketing spend and revenue generation geared toward customer retention (existing business) and acquisition (new business), you can use these metrics to calculate your respective MERs for both.
-Read more below about aMER.
+If you have specific numbers on marketing spend and revenue generation geared toward customer retention (existing business) and acquisition (new business), you can use these metrics to calculate your respective MERs for both.
 This can help you better determine where to focus your media budgets.
+See aMER below.

 Setting Ideal MER Targets and Defining a Suitable MER